Binary-Blade/Binary-Blade/README.md

 # Hello, I'm BinaryBlade
-A fullstack web developer with a specialization in backend.
+A developer neovim fanboy with a specialization in backend.

 # 🛠 Currently:
 ## Web